RELX PLC Acquires Additional Treasury Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-RELX PLC, a global provider of information-based analytics and decision tools for professional and business customers, has announced the purchase of 123,000 of its own ordinary shares on the London Stock Exchange through JP Morgan Securities plc.
-These shares will be held as treasury shares, bringing the total number of shares held in treasury to 55,529,100.
-This move is part of RELX’s ongoing strategy to manage its capital structure and return value to shareholders, reflecting confidence in the company’s financial health and future prospects.
+RELX PLC, a global provider of information-based analytics and decision tools, announced the purchase of 54,000 of its own ordinary shares through JP Morgan Securities plc on the London Stock Exchange.
+These shares will be held as treasury shares, increasing the total number of treasury shares to 57,673,989.
+This move is part of RELX’s ongoing strategy to manage its capital structure effectively, which may impact shareholder value by potentially increasing earnings per share.

 Spark’s Take on GB:REL Stock